AnurupGuha/google_ML_crashcourse/google_mlcourse.md

      - the same backpropagation will be used as before
      - embedding layer is just a hidden layer and will can have one unit for every dimension you want in the embedding
      - intuitively, these hidden units are learning how to organize data in a way to organize whatever metric we have              decided to put as the final objective of the network
+     - an embedding is a matrix in which each column is the vector that corresponds to an item in the vocabulary (like a            movie amongs a collection)
+     - to get the dense vector for a single vocabulary item, we retrieve the column corresponding to that item
      - classic way of collaborative filtering output is to have a matrix where a row is for a user and a column is for a            movie (for example), and a check indicates that a user has watched a specific movie
        - each example is one row of this matrix
        - to use in TensorFlow: